 The wearing schedules provided averaged 6 weeks (day and night), with a range of 3 to 12 weeks.
 One study had their subjects wear the orthosis only at night for 6 weeks, after identifying patients as non-compliant with full time wear.
 Exercise programs and orthosis wearing schedule was inconsistent between studies.

-Review of conservative treatment of TF with use of orthosis at all times identified an 81% patients success rate with average return to work in 6 weeks.
+Review of trigger finger conservative treatment with use of orthosis at all times identified an 81% patients success rate with average return to work in 6 weeks.
 The study with solely night time wear of the orthosis found a 53% success rate.
 Long term outcomes at one year varied with an identified recurrence of symptoms in 12% of the orthosis group within one year and 13% requiring steroid injection or surgical intervention.

-Overall, orthosis use is an effective conservative treatment due to the large effect sizes of the pain rating and the scores of the SST.
+Overall, orthosis use is an effective conservative treatment for trigger finger due to the large effect sizes of the pain rating and the scores of the SST.
 The studies that evaluated patient reported success rate results ranged between 47% and 93%.
 From the review’s findings, it is recommended to use the SST scale over the Quinnell due to the level of detail to better classify triggering.